zyonet/dotnet-allversions/README.md

-# tool for showing all installed version of .net core
+# Tool for showing all installed versions of .NET Core

 Add the following reference into your project: